fmenti/life_td/data_generation/docs/source/introduction.rst

 Documentation Motivation
 ------------------------

-The main goal of this documentation is to make both the code used to create the LIFE Target Database as well as the database itself follow the FAIR Principle.
+The main goal of this documentation is to make both the code used to create the LIFE Target Database as well as the database itself follow the FAIR principles `<https://www.nature.com/articles/sdata201618>`_.
+Theyr goal is that data  are Findable, Accessible, Interoperable and Reusable (FAIR) for machines.
+The same principle can be translated to `research software <https://www.nature.com/articles/s41597-022-01710-x>`_.

-FAIR
-^^^^

-TBD distinguish between FAIR data and FAIR software

-**Findability** Contains richly annotated metadata to make clear what the data describes.
+FAIR has become a global norm for good data / software stewardship and a prerequisite for reproducibility.

+**Findability** Data and metadata as well as software, and its associated metadata, are easy for both humans and machines to find.

 **Accessibility** Free and open source.
 The whole code can be accessed through `GitHub <https://github.com/fmenti/life_td>`_.
 Once run the code produces all the data that goes into the database.
-The database itself can be accessed through topcat or python (Check out the :ref:`LIFE Target Database Tutorial <tutorials>`).
+The database itself can be accessed through TOPCAT or python (Check out the :ref:`LIFE Target Database Tutorial <tutorials>`).

 **Interoperability** Independent of operating system.
-To access the database either python or Topcat is needed.
+To access the database either python or TOPCAT is needed.
 Following the `Virtual Observatory <https://ivoa.net/>`_ standards.

 **Reuse** Provenance in form of sources and code provided to enable